donjar/the-ruby-way/README.md

 [2, 10, -3].map { |i| i * 2 } # multiplies all numbers by 2
 ```
 ### Ranges
+A range is just an array of consecutive numbers from a start number to end number.
 ```ruby
 > (3..5).each { |num| puts num }
 3